JSainsburyPLC/g8/README.md

 # g8

-Provides the following utilities to simplify working with AWS lambda and Api Gateway.
+Provides the following utilities to simplify working with AWS lambda and API Gateway.

 * Simple handler interface
 * HTTP request parsing with JSON support and request body validation